TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

   Frontend-related caches.

 system
+  System caches.
+Flushing system caches should be avoided as much as possible, as rebuilding them requires significant resources.

+lowlevel
   Low-level caches.
-Flushing low-level caches should be avoided as much as possible, as rebuilding them requires significant resources.
+Flushing low-level caches manually should be avoided completely.

 all
   All other caches.